-Connor Drake, MPA is a Research Program Leader at the Center for Research on Personalized Health Care at Duke University and a Health Policy and Management PhD candidate at the UNC Gillings School of Global Public Health with a focus on implementation science.
+Connor Drake, MPA is a Research Program Leader at the Center for Personalized Health Care at Duke University and a Health Policy and Management PhD student at the UNC Gillings School of Global Public Health with a focus on implementation science.
 His research experiences include evaluating innovations in primary care, investigating group-based models of care, and implementing evidence-based interventions into clinical and community settings.
 Prior to arriving at Duke, he worked on quality improvement projects and implementation of meaningful use of the electronic health record at UNC Health Care, economic research and policy analysis at the North Carolina Department of Commerce, and served as a Legislative Aide to Congressman David Price during the national health care reform debate.
 His research interests are focused on population health management, implementation of evidence-based interventions, and clinical care redesign to engage patients in their health and health care decision making.

-Cindy Mitchell provides administrative support to the Center for Research on Personalized Health Care, managing day to day activities including schedules, finances, and human resources.
+Cindy Mitchell provides administrative support to the Center for Personalized Health Care, managing day to day activities including schedules, finances, and human resources.
 Cindy brings over 30 years of administrative experience in the health care and insurance industries to her work at the Center.

 Dr. Sharon Hull, MD, MPH is a practicing family physician, board certified in both Family Medicine and in General Preventive Medicine and Public Health, with a longstanding career in private practice, academic practice, medical education, and academic medicine administration.
 She is currently the Division Chief at Duke Family Medicine, where she oversees the clinical operations of the faculty practice and the educational activities of the Family Medicine Residency.
 She has spent over 25 years training medical students, physician assistant students, and family medicine residents in primary care, and has a demonstrable track record of collaboration across medical specialties and across health care disciplines.
 She has led and participated in research related to health systems change, community health improvement, and alternative health care delivery models.
 Dr. Hull has collaborated with the Duke Center for Research on Personalized Health Care since 2014 in the conception, design, and implementation of an intervention that brings personalized health planning into Shared Medical Appointments for individuals with type II diabetes.
 She serves as the Principal Investigator for this study, alongside Co-Principal Investigator Ralph Snyderman.
 Her insight into and experience with primary care delivery models has helped the Center visualize strategies for making personalized models of care more practical and scalable.